 And all of us can be thankful for the side effects of Valentine’s Day.
 The office smells a lot better and there is usually enough chocolate to go around for everyone.
 Still, the pleasures quickly fade.
 Within days, the flowers begin to wilt until only thorns and a puddle of red petals remain.
 Though the gift was temporary, it was meant to serve as a reminder of the lasting love of the one who sent it.

-Each Valentine’s Day, as I survey the naked thorns and fallen petals, I am reminded of another day and another gift.
-Jesus, the Son of God, compelled by His great love for us since before time began, came to earth to give us the gift of Himself.
-Two thousand years ago, as He hung naked and dying on a cross, a cruel crown of thorns fell crimson drops of blood onto a thirsty, sin-cursed ground.
+Each Valentine’s Day, I survey the naked thorns and fallen petals.
+They remind me of another day and another gift.
+Jesus, the Son of God, compelled by His great love for us, came to earth to give us the gift of Himself.
+Two thousand years ago, He hung naked and dying on a cross.
+A cruel crown of thorns fell crimson drops of blood onto a thirsty, sin-cursed ground.

 “Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has caused us to be born again into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade— kept in heaven for you…you have been born again, not of perishable seed but of imperishable, through the living and abiding word of God; for all flesh is like grass and all its glory like the flower of grass.
 The grass withers, and the flower falls, but the word of the Lord remains forever.”
 (1 Peter 1:3-4, 23-25, selected)

 This Valentine’s Day, as you survey the flowers and candy and plastic hearts, remember to take some time to ponder the imperishable gift offered by the eternal Lover of your soul.
-While flowers and chocolate are temporary, the gift of Jesus will last through all of eternity, forever reminding us of the infinite love of the Father who sent Him.
+While flowers and chocolate are temporary, the gift of Jesus will last through all of eternity.
+It will forever remind us of the infinite love of the Father who sent Him.